-Basecamp has always been a top project management solution due to the fact that it charges a flat monthly fee regardless of how many users you have and is jam-packed with features.
-That being said, the unorthodox pricing system has put it in a rather awkward position.
+Basecamp has always been a top project management solution due to the fact that it charges a flat monthly fee regardless of how many users you have besides also being jam-packed with features.
+That being said, the unorthodox Basecamp pricing system has put it in a rather awkward position.

-While the $100/month price point is actually a pretty good deal if you’re working with large teams, it can be pretty expensive for companies of lesser scale.
+While the $99/month price point is actually a pretty good deal if you’re working with large teams, it can be pretty expensive for companies of lesser scale.

 Small businesses make up a big portion of the project management industry, and Basecamp simply wasn’t designed for them.
 While it’s true that compact teams can use the free version of Basecamp, it isn’t as feature-rich as the business plan.

-Furthermore, there’s a three-user cap on the free version of Basecamp meaning that any marketing teams with more than three members will be forced to upgrade to the pricier business plan.
+Furthermore, there’s a 20-user cap on the free version of Basecamp meaning that any business team with more than 20 members will be forced to upgrade to the pricier business plan.

 Let’s get right into it!